Check out our promotions! Read More

 Heat pumps can be “ducted” or “ductless” All this refers to is whether the system relies on ductwork to distribute the conditioned air throughout the rooms of your home.
 All central air conditioners and furnaces use ductwork.
 A ducted heat pump has a similar setup to a central AC or furnace and consists of one indoor unit and one indoor unit.

-What Is a Mini Split?
+What Is a Mini Split System?

 When a heat pump is ductless, it’s almost always a mini split system.
 Instead of having just one air handler inside the home as you’d have with a ducted heat pump, a ductless mini split heat pump has multiple air handlers.